 - Create Many Landing Pages as Well as New Pages Today we need to create a lot more pages on our website than before.
 New services and products, new landing pages for a campaign on a different ad platform.
 Because the competition online has risen so much, so has our need to create new dynamic and designed pages.
 This is a crucial service that is required from the SEO professional and is vastly improved through the use of page builders.

-- Yoast SEO Plugin Support This awesome plugin that has my personal favorite feature of analyzing what changes are needed for the page content works with full compatibility with the Elementor, page builder.
+- Use SEO Plugins: Yoast SEO plugin is my favorite for analyzing what changes are needed for the page content works with full compatibility with the Elementor, page builder.
 Besides, you can also consider RankMath SEO plugin since it is lightweight and offers powerful features.

 The best SEO professionals are the ones that were the first to foresee in which direction the Google algorithm was heading, and adapt their site optimization process accordingly to avoid SEO mistakes.
 I believe that today these professionals need to start using page builders (preferably Elementor of course) so that they can stay ahead of the game and streamline their efforts.